Harishhackz/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP-3 Uploading temperature sensor data in Thing Speak cloud
-# NAME: HARISH B
+# HARISH B
-# REG NO: 212223040061
+# 212223040061
 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.